Mercury and PCBs in Fish

 DO think small and low on the food chain.
 Fish such as sardines and anchovies reproduce quickly and become food for bigger fish, so they don’t have a chance to bioaccumulate much mercury.
 Larger, long-living, and predatory fish such as swordfish, shark, orange roughy, and older tuna tend to accumulate more mercury.

 DO be smart about tuna.
-Look for troll- or pole-caught fresh or canned albacore from the United States.
-Limit servings of fresh bluefin or ahi (yellowfin or bigeye) tuna and fresh and canned longline-caught albacore, as these fish contain a lot more mercury.
-These fishing methods catch younger tuna with lower mercury levels.
-Canned light tuna also has lower levels of mercury.
+Look for troll- or pole-caught fresh or canned albacore from the Pacific United States.
+Limit servings of fresh bluefin or ahi (yellowfin or bigeye) tuna as well as both fresh and canned longline-caught albacore; these these tuna tend to be older when caught, and so have accumulated more mercury than the young Pacific (West Coast) albacore.

 Calculate how much fish is safe to eat at Gotmercury.org

 WHAT TO KNOW ABOUT PCBs (polychlorinated biphenyls):